flatpak/flatpak.github.io/source/faq.html.haml.markdown

   The short answer is: no, at this point, there is no IDE with fully fleshed out Flatpak support.
 But flatpak-builder is a really nice commandline tool for building flatpak apps.
 If you cannot live without IDE integration, you should check out [GNOME Builder](https://wiki.gnome.org/Apps/Builder); its 3.20 version has initial support for Flatpak.
 The next version should greatly improve this.

+  ### Can I host my flatpak app on github?

+  Flatpak repositories can't (currently) be put on github in a convenient way.
+  As an alternative, you can create a single-file bundle, and put that up on github as a 'release'.
+Note that bundles have some drawbacks, compared to a repository.

 </div></div></div></section>